matlab-actions/setup-matlab/README.md

 | `cache` | <p>(Optional) Option to enable caching with GitHub Actions, specified as `false` or `true`.
 By default, the value is `false` and the action does not store MATLAB and the specified products in a GitHub Actions cache for future use.
 For more information about caching with GitHub Actions, see [Caching dependencies to speed up workflows](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows).</p><p>**Example**: `cache: true`</p>

 #### Required Software on Self-Hosted Runners
-Before using the **Setup MATLAB** task to set up MATLAB and other MathWorks products on a self-hosted UNIX&reg; runner, verify that the required software is installed on your runner.
+Before using the **Setup MATLAB** action to set up MATLAB and other MathWorks products on a self-hosted UNIX&reg; runner, verify that the required software is installed on your runner.

 ##### Linux
 If you are using a Linux runner, verify that the following software is installed on your runner: